Al-Burdayni Mosque: Description

-The contrast of style and ornament of other mosques compared to al- Burdayni is because of the different patrons.
-Karim al-Din al- Burdayni was a wealthy merchant that would have seen the materials that were ultimately used in this mosque during his work and travel.
+The contrast of style and ornament of other mosques compared to al-Burdayni is because of the different patrons.
+Karim al-Din al-Burdayni was a wealthy merchant that would have seen the materials that were ultimately used in this mosque during his work and travel.

-The mosque on the inside revives Mamluk art and architecture.
-Detailed stained glass windows that allow sunlight to enter and decorate the space with color.
-The Minbar is made of wood and mother of pearl with geometric designs which creates a shine from the pearl and more ornament from the mosaics.
-On the other side of the Minbar is a Dikka, or columns in a mosque for the Imam to stand between to recite Quran from for everyone in the mosque to hea This Dikka also has an inscription band in late Mamluk style.
-The Mihrab or prayer niche is covered with inlaid marble and blue-glass plates, which is a symbol of the exceptional Mamluk tradition and culture.
+The interior of the mosque revives Mamluk art and architecture.
+Detailed stained glass windows that allow sunlight to enter and decorate the space with colour.
+The minbar is made of wood and mother-of-pearl with geometric designs that create a shine from the pearl and more ornament from the mosaics.
+On the other side of the minbar is a dikka, or columns in a mosque, for the imam to stand between to recite the Qur'an for everyone in the mosque to hear.
+This dikka also has an inscription band in the late Mamluk style.
+The mihrab is covered with inlaid marble and blue-glass plates, which is a symbol of the exceptional Mamluk tradition and culture.
 The walls are made with slabs of polychrome marble with intricate details and mosaics.

 There is also a raised gallery in the mosque that is also extremely decorated.
-Square Kufic calligraphy of Quranic text is used to beautify the space and confirm that it is an Islamic structure.
+Square Kufic calligraphy of Qur'anic text is used to beautify the space and confirm that it is an Islamic structure.
 The wooden ceiling is a stylistic choice to diffuse the harsh sun into a soft glow for worshippers in the mosque.